Rating: NNNNNBrad Fraser waits for no one. The bad boy of Canadian theatre, arguably our most successful serious playwright, is.

 He looks slightly impatient, sipping a sports drink.

 “Low blood sugar,” he explains.
 No handshake.
 Time is precious.

-Decade-long wait It's not as if Fraser hasn't been waiting enough already.
-In fact, he's waited 10 years for Outrageous -- his musical version of the 1977 movie starring Craig Russell -- to become a reality.
+It’s not as if Fraser hasn’t been waiting enough already.
+In fact, he’s waited 10 years for Outrageous — his musical version of the 1977 movie starring Craig Russell — to become a reality.

 “I was the only person in the audience,” he says, settling into a rehearsal-room chair.
 “It was a gay movie.
 It was 1977.”